Have You Been Injured in a Slip and Fall Accident?

 For example, evidence can be damaged or lost.
 Further, since the statute of limitations is typically two years for bringing a slip and fall lawsuit, it is better to pursue a claim with a lawyer as soon as possible after an accident.
 You do not want to find yourself unable to bring a lawsuit because you have missed the window for filing.
 Finally, lawyers are very reluctant to take slip & fall cases close to the statute of limitations date.

-What Are Modified Comparative Fault in Illinois Slip and Fall Claims?
+What is Modified Comparative Fault in Illinois Slip and Fall Claims?

 In Illinois, even if you are partly at fault for the injury, you may still be able to recover.
 Under a theory of liability called the “modified comparative fault” rule, a plaintiff may still be able to recover if the property owner bears some degree of fault for the injury.